nekvinder/portfolio/content/blog/vim-tricks.md

 ##### DiffviewFileHistory

-- Don't just git blame, as it often shows reformatted and only the latest changes author.
+- To find code author : Don't git blame, as it often shows reformatted and only the latest changes author.
 - When in need to find the who actually put in the change in a particular file, the following is useful:

 ```lua